 Section 6.0 addresses reasonable assurance.
 There are two primary programs in effect which provide reasonable assurance that the TMDLs will be implemented.
-Section 6.1.1 discusses the duties of the office of Abandoned Mine Lands and Reclamation and Section 6.1.2 discusses the duties of the Special Reclamation Group.
+Section 6.2.1 discusses the duties of the Office of Abandoned Mine Lands and Reclamation and Section 6.2.2 discusses the duties of the Special Reclamation Group.
 Adequate funding for reclaiming abandoned mine lands is an issue to be addressed.

-In addition, the next round of NPDES permitting is scheduled for 2004 and will require that permit effluent limitations reflect the individual WLAs.
-The WLAs will be converted to permit limits using the procedures of EPA's Technical Support Document for Water Quality-based Toxics Control (EPA, 1991).
+In addition, the next round of NPDES permitting will require that effluent limitations reflect the individual WLAs.
+The WLAs will be converted to effluent limitations using the procedures of EPA's Technical Support Document for Water Quality-based Toxics Control (EPA, 1991).